It is easy to match your watch to your suit if you know where to start.

 Chrono watches can have both leather or metal bands.
 Each of these offers some very sleek versions that can look rather dressy.
 Still, these are strictly for casual occasions.

 When matching a Chrono watch with a suit, you instantly reduce the formality of your outfit.
 Will I do it?
 Probably yes.
-On a formal black-tie event or a wedding?
+On a formal black-tie event or with a wedding suit?
 Never.

 This category of watches is the least dressy of all options.
 It is less of a watch and more of a high functioning piece of technology that makes calls, sends texts, and has apps on it.
 Oh, right… it also tells time.